-For the purpose of calculating the value of "N", for each calendar day in an Interest Accrual Period that is not a Business Day, the Reference Rate will revert to the setting on the previous Business Day.
+For the purpose of calculating the value of "N", for each calendar day in an Interest Accrual Period that is not a U.S. Government Securities Business Day, the Reference Rate will revert to the setting on the previous U.S. Government Securities Business Day, subject to the provisions set out under "Reference Rate Cut-Off" below.

-Interest Accrual Periods: The period from and including the date falling two (2) Business Days prior to the Issue Date (in the case of the first Interest Accrual Period) or two (2) Business Days prior to the previous Period End Date, as applicable, to but excluding two (2) Business Days prior to the next Period End Date.
+Interest Accrual Periods: The quarterly period from and including the Issue Date (in the case of the first Interest Accrual Period) or previous Period End Date, as applicable, to but excluding the next Period End Date.